Importance of Lived Experience

 “When we are alone our voices are lost.
 When we are together our voices are strong.”

-The principals recognise the imperitive to engage people with lived experience to improve the mental health and suicide prevention services system, and advantages for people with lived experience to work as a collective.
+The principals recognise the imperitive to engage people with lived experience to improve the mental health, suicide prevention and alcohol and other drug service systems.
+They also acknowledge the strength of working as a collective.

 The Northern Territory Lived Experience Network

-The vision of the Northern Territory Lived Experience Network is to provide a collective and independent voice for people with lived experience of issues related to mental illness and suicide in the Northern Territory.
+The vision of the Northern Territory Lived Experience Network is to provide a collective and independent voice for people with lived experience of issues related to mental distress, trauma, suicide and alcohol and drug use in the Northern Territory.

 The Network endevours to provide members with:

-- Opportunities to use their lived experience to inform improvements to the NT mental health and suicide prevention system.
+- Opportunities to use their lived experience to inform improvements to the NT mental health, suicide prevention and alcohol and other drug treatment service systems.

-- Information to navigate the NT mental health and suicide prevention system.
+- Information to navigate the NT mental health, suicide prevention and alcohol and other drug service systems.

-- Opportunities to build skills to support mental health and suicide prevention in the NT.
+- Opportunities to build skills to that promote recovery for individuals and family/kin in the NT.